MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/Filters/owner_distance.md

 ---
-author: JimSeaman42
+author: iconicNurdle
 ms.author: mikeam
-title: Entity Documentation - any_slot_empty
+title: Entity Documentation - owner_distance
-description: "A reference document detailing the 'any_slot_empty' entity filter" ms.service: minecraft-bedrock-edition
+description: "A reference document detailing the 'owner_distance' entity filter" ms.service: minecraft-bedrock-edition
 ---

-# Entity Documentation - any_slot_empty
+# Entity Documentation - owner_distance

-Returns true when the designated equipment location for the subject entity has any empty slot.
+Tests the distance between the subject and its owner.
+Returns false if there is no owner.

 ## subject